-Heat oven to 350 F (180 C).
-Place a baking tray in the oven.
+Gather the ingredients.
+Preheat oven to 350 F/180 C. Place a baking tray in the oven.

-Line pastry with foil and add baking beads or uncooked rice to bake blind.
-Place tin in on the baking tray in the oven and bake for 10 to 15 minutes or until golden.
-Remove from oven.
-Carefully remove foil and baking beads and set pastry shell aside to cool.
+Line the pastry with foil and add baking beads or uncooked rice to blind bake.
+Place the tin on the preheated baking tray in the oven and bake for 10 to 15 minutes or until golden.
+Remove from the oven.

 Roast in the oven for about 25 to 30 minutes until very slightly charred.
 Set aside and cool slightly, separating the onion layers.